galraviv16/TwilioTest/README.md

 Submission Guidelines
 ---------------------

-*   Fork this repository.
+*   Clone this repo
-*   Complete the tasks in your forked repository.
+*   Complete the tasks in your cloned repository.
 *   Ensure your code is well-documented and includes comments explaining your logic and decisions.
-*   Submit a pull request with a detailed description of your implementation and any necessary instructions for testing your plugin.
+*   After we scheduled a review meeting please send me the link to your repo

 Evaluation Criteria
 -------------------